-Running While Pregnant: Tips and Safety Guidelines
+Can You Run While Pregnant?
+Tips and Safety Guidelines

-podcasts prenatal exercise
+prenatal exercise

-Running when pregnant can sometimes be a controversial topic for several reasons.
 Mostly due to the high-impact nature of running.
-I want you to listen to this incredible podcast as we interview our Women's Health Physiotherapist Beth on Running in Pregnancy (and after pregnancy).
+I want you to listen to this incredible podcast as we interview our Women's Health Physiotherapist Beth on running in pregnancy (and after pregnancy).

-We discuss the topic of running while pregnant.
 We provide valuable tips and safety guidelines for expectant mothers who want to continue their running routine during pregnancy.

 It's important to listen to your body, stay hydrated, and consult with your healthcare provider before engaging in any physical activity.